-May 11, 2017 – Many of us do monthly or yearly cancer bump and lump checks on ourselves as part of our overall wellness efforts to catch any potential problems early – sometimes with lifesaving results.
-The same kind of lump and bump check can be a life-saving routine for our cats, too.
+Updated May 22, 2020 – Many of us do monthly or yearly cancer bump and lump checks on ourselves as part of our overall wellness efforts to catch any potential problems early – sometimes with lifesaving results.
+The same kind of check can be a lifesaving routine for our cats, too.

 Increased screenings have resulted in a decrease in many cancers in humans, in part because early detection and treatment improves long-term outcomes for many patients.
 The same is true for our cats.

-If you feel something out of the ordinary on your cat, schedule a visit with your veterinarian who will examine the bump and, if needed, do a diagnostic test.
+If you feel or see something out of the ordinary on your cat, schedule a visit with your veterinarian who will examine the bump and, if needed, do a diagnostic test.
 Most lumps and bumps are benign and easily removed.
-Cancers you may find on or under your cat’s skin include mast cell tumors, squamous cell carcinomas and mammary tumors; all cancer types where early detection can help your cat be a cancer survivor.
-Another cancer type to watch out for, especially in cats, is injection-site sarcomas (ISS).
+Cancers you may find on or under your cat’s skin include mast cell tumors, squamous cell carcinomas, injection site sarcomas and mammary tumors; all cancer types where early detection can help your cat be a cancer survivor.

 In addition to checking your cat for lumps and bumps regularly, what else can you do to help fight cancer?
-You can make a gift to support pet cancer research during Morris Animal Foundation’s Unite to Fight Pet Cancer campaign!
-Through May 31, your gift will be matched dollar for dollar, up to $75,000 thanks to a generous gift from the Blue Buffalo Foundation.
-Your “double the impact” donation will help support cancer researchers around the world who are working diligently toward solutions to keep our pets happy, healthy and cancer free.
-Thank you!
+You can make a gift to support pet cancer research during Morris Animal Foundation’s Stop Cancer Furever campaign!
+Through June 30, your gift will be matched dollar for dollar, up to $100,000, thanks to a generous gift from Petco Foundation and Blue Buffalo Company.
+Your double-the-impact donation supports cancer researchers around the world who are working diligently toward solutions to keep our pets happy, healthy and cancer-free.